 A well-functioning internal market within the EU requires a fair and undistorted competition.
 Thus, European competition law lies at the very heart of the European integration project.
 The Treaty of the Functioning ‘TFEU’ enshrined strict rules to protect against unfair competition via Art.101 and Art.102 TFEU.

 This course deals with the challenges raised by cartels (Art.101 TFEU) from the law and economics perspectives.
 According to the European Commission, ‘a cartel is a group of similar, independent companies which join together to fix prices, limit production or to share markets and customers amongst them.’
 To avoid competition, cartel members rely on each other’s agreed course of action, which lead to consumer harm in forms of higher prices, lower output or stifled quality and innovation.

 The central theme in this course is how cartels are prevented, detected, combatted and compensated under European competition law.
 The aim is to give students insights into how unfair competition occurs in practice, how it can be prevented and how to react if unfair competition is detected within a company.
-To that end, students will participate in a mock trial, receive lectures from top-notch professors and the Dutch Competition Authority, and will visit a top law firm in the Netherlands to learn more about competition law in practice.
+To that end, students will participate in a mock trial, receive lectures from top-notch professors and will visit Dentons Boekel law firm in the Netherlands to learn more about competition law in practice.